Extending partial isometries of generalized metric spaces

 \begin{question} Let $\cR$ be an arbitrary distance monoid.
 Does $\cK_\cR$ have the Hrushovski property? \end{question}

+Up to isomorphism, the smallest non-semi-archimedean distance monoid is $\cS=(S,+_S,\leq,0)$, where $S=\{0,1,3,4\}$ (as defined in Example \ref{example}$(4)$).
+Thus this example gives a good test case for proving the Hrushovski property for larger classes of distance monoids.

 In addition to being a combinatorially interesting property of finite structures, the Hrushovski property can also have significant consequences for automorphism groups of countable structures.
-Recall that, if $\cM$ is a countable structure, then $G=\Aut(\cM)$ is a separable topological group under the pointwise convergence topology.
+Recall that if $\cM$ is a countable structure, then $G=\Aut(\cM)$ is a separable topological group under the pointwise convergence topology.
 Quoting \cite{KeRo}, we say $G$ has \emph{ample generics} if, for all $n>0$, the conjugation action of $G$ on $G^n$ has a comeager orbit.
 If $G$ has ample generics then any subgroup of index less than $2^{\aleph_0}$ is open (and therefore has countable index).
-Using this, it then follows that any homomorphism from $G$ to a separable topological group is continuous.
+It then follows that any homomorphism from $G$ to a separable topological group is continuous.
 See \cite{KeRo} for details.

 In \cite{KeRo}, Kechris and Rosendal characterize the existence of ample generics for $\Aut(\cM)$, in the case that $\cM$ is the \Fraisse\ limit of a \Fraisse\ class $\cK$.
 This characterization is given in terms of the \emph{joint embedding property} and \emph{weak amalgamation property}, which are defined for the class $\cK^{p,n}$ consisting of tuples $(A,\vphi_1,\ldots,\vphi_n)$ where $A\in\cK$ and each $\vphi_i$ is a partial automorphism of $A$.
-For the class $\cK_{\cQ^{\geq0}}$ of finite metric spaces with rational distances, it is shown in \cite[Section 6.2]{KeRo} that the Hrushovski property for $\cK_{\Q^{\geq0}}$ implies the weak amalgamation property for $\cK_{\Q^{\geq0}}^{p,n}$.
-Together with joint embedding for $\cK_{\Q^{\geq0}}^{p,n}$ (which is also done in \cite{KeRo}), one obtains Solecki's result that $\Isom(\cU_{\cQ^{\geq0}})$ has ample generics.
-For any distance monoid $\cR$, the demonstrations of joint embedding for $\cK_{\cR}^{p,n}$, and weak amalgamation for $\cK_{\cR}^{p,n}$ as a consequence of the Hrushovski property for $\cK_{\cR}$, go through exactly is in \cite{KeRo} for the case $\cR=\Q^{\geq0}$.
+In the setting of metric spaces, it is shown in \cite[Section 6.2]{KeRo} that the Hrushovski property for $\cK_{\Q^{\geq0}}$ implies the weak amalgamation property for $\cK_{\Q^{\geq0}}^{p,n}$.
+Together with joint embedding for $\cK_{\Q^{\geq0}}^{p,n}$ (also shown in \cite{KeRo}), one obtains Solecki's result that $\Isom(\cU_{\Q^{\geq0}})$ has ample generics.
+For any distance monoid $\cR$, the proofs of joint embedding for $\cK_{\cR}^{p,n}$, and weak amalgamation for $\cK_{\cR}^{p,n}$ as a consequence of the Hrushovski property for $\cK_{\cR}$, go through exactly as in \cite{KeRo} for $\cK_{\Q^{\geq 0}}$.
 Altogether, we have the following conclusion.

 \begin{fact} Suppose $\cR$ is a countable distance monoid and $\cK_\cR$ has the Hrushovski property.
 Then $\Isom(\cU_\cR)$ has ample generics. \end{fact}

 Applying Theorem \ref{thm:SA}, we then have:

 \begin{corollary} If $\cR$ is a countable semi-archimedean distance monoid, then $\Isom(\cU_\cR)$ has ample generics. \end{corollary}